HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

    If you're just inputting and printing strings, you don't need to worry about this, but if e.g. if you want to print one character per line from a given string, you can't use a simple loop like the earlier example in this chapter.
 You have to determine which groups of `char`s correspond to one character, and print one group per line.

    This is a complicated topic, not for this tutorial.
-Some simple operations can be done by manually doing math on `char`s.
+Some simple operations can be done by manually doing math on the `char`s.
 More complex operations are easier to do with libraries (there's not much in the standard library for this, you'll have to install additional ones).

 2. On Windows, you need to explicitly enable UTF-8 (to get behavior (1) as opposed to (2)) by doing certain things at the beginning of `main`.